How To Clean A Mattress

 3. Use bicarbonate of soda

-You may have seen online hacks on how to clean your mattress with bicarbonate of soda.
-Although it’s found its place on the Internet, this tip has been used for decades to freshen up mattresses that may smell a little past their sell-by.
+If you’re anything like us, you might be keeping an eye out for any online hacks out there on how to clean your mattress with bicarbonate of soda.
+And although it’s found its place on the Internet, this tip has been used for decades to freshen up mattresses that may smell a little past their sell-by date.

 The trick is to sprinkle yours with bicarbonate of soda and leave it for a few hours.
 Bicarbonate of soda is incredibly absorbent and will soak up sweat residue and associated odours.
-After a few hours, vacuum your mattress clean.
+After a few hours, simply vacuum your mattress clean and you’ll be left with an odourless mattress ready for fresh sheets.

 5. Break out the vodka

-Pour some into a spray bottle and spray your mattress, before leaving it to dry.
+Naturally, there’s no need to use top-of-the-range stuff; anything cheap and cheerful will do.
+Simply pour some into a spray bottle and spray your mattress, before leaving it to dry.
 Alcohol evaporates quicker than water, so it will dry completely in a fairly short time.
-If you’re worried about the odour of alcohol, which should be minimal, you can add a few drops of your favourite essential oil to the spray bottle.

 How to keep your mattress in good condition

-• Only use mild detergent and non-harsh cleaning equipment to remove stains
+- Only use mild detergent and non-harsh cleaning equipment to remove stains from your mattress and avoid soaking it where possible.

 Don't smoke in bed

-Whilst all mattresses should have been tested to British Standard 7177, which covers the flammability of mattresses and other furniture, it's still inadvisable to smoke in bed.
+Whilst all mattresses should have been tested to British Standard 7177, which covers the flammability of mattresses and other furniture, it's still inadvisable to smoke in bed – both to prevent ash and burn marks and ignite your mattress material.

 Don’t ignore exposed springs